iamronen/Generativeprocess/Personal Spaces/Ronen/Wholocracy/Cards/Money/Fundamental Flow/Source.md

 # Source
-A source is an individual or group of individuals who have a vested interest in manifesting the digital space and currency available to give to the space for that purpose.
+A source is an individual or group of individuals who have a vested interest in the manifestation of the digital space and directs currency into the space for that purpose.